ArmSiwatK/Three-Character-Selection/README.md

 }
 ```

-Keep the charID in mind when naming the images that you will put into these three folders.
-For instance with Reimu here, all three of hers are named `reimu.png`.
+Keep the charID in mind when naming the images that you will put into these two folders.
+For instance with Reimu here, hers are named `reimu.png`.

 ### `public`

 - `portraits`
-- `portraits-reaction`
 - `profiles`

 This project is not responsive.
 I haven't figured that one out, so I hope your screen size is 1920×1080.
 If you happen to have a bigger monitor than mine, you can try `Ctrl + Shift + M` on your browser when running the project and set the screen size to 1920×1080 – but you shouldn't be that desperate to see my little ole' sandbox here in action.